felix-ops/JPDB-Media-Support/README.md

 - Seamless integration of **images, audio, and sentence media** from Anki into JPDB.
 - Automatic filtering and categorizing of media **based on the vocabulary present in the sentence**.
 - With this extension, media is automatically injected into **JPDB vocabulary and review pages**.
+- **Auto-sync functionality** that automatically syncs with Anki when visiting JPDB pages (when enabled).

 ## Requirements